 Select the analysis options.

-- Choose the loss function to create your model.
-You can compare the results from several functions to determine the best choice for your application.
+- Choose the method to generate your optimal model.
+You can compare the results from several methods to determine the best choice for your application.

 - Number of